Montana Court Records

 Find Public Arrest Records in Montana

-Individuals can inspect or obtain copies of public arrest records from most law enforcement agencies in Montana.
-These agencies commonly disseminate arrest records online and in person.
-However, confidential arrest records are only open to criminal justice agencies.
-For example, the Missoula County Sheriff’s Office disseminates confidential criminal justice information through its records department at MCSOrecords@missoulacounty.us.
-Here is how to find public arrest records from the following agencies:
+Individuals may inspect or obtain copies of public arrest records from most law enforcement agencies in Montana.
+These agencies typically allow public access to arrest records via online or offline request options.
+However, the agency restricts unauthorized access to confidential arrest records.
+For example, the Missoula County Sheriff's Office disseminates confidential criminal justice information through its records department at MCSOrecords@missoulacounty.us.

-- Montana Department of Justice (DOJ): Individuals can find public arrest records by requesting a public criminal records background check from the DOJ’s Criminal Records and Identification Services Section (CRISS).
-The CRISS charges between $10 and $30 for this service.
-Requesters can conduct a background check by:
+Individuals may find public arrest records by requesting a criminal records background check from the DOJ's Division of Criminal Investigation.
+The division charges between $10 and $35 for this service.
+Requesters may conduct a background check via name- or fingerprint-based checks.

-- City Police Departments: Individuals can call or visit a local police department during normal business hours to request arrest records.
-To process the request, the requester must provide the arrestee’s name or arrest date.
+Individuals may call or visit a local police department during normal business hours to request arrest records.
+To process the request, the requester may provide the arrestee's name or arrest date.

 - Go to the Sheriff's Office's website.